AutoLISP with VS Code

 Working with multiple source files

-(setq base (vl-filename-directory prvFile))
+(setq base (vl-filename-directory prjFile))

-(setq file (open prvFile "r"))
+(setq file (open prjFile "r"))

 (while (setq line (read-line file))